glfw/glfw.github.io/faq.md

 ### 1.1 - What is GLFW?

-GLFW is a small C library that lets you create and manage an OpenGL context and its associated window, enumerate and change display modes, as well as handle inputs such as keyboard, mouse, joystick, clipboard and time.
+GLFW is a small C library that lets you create and manage windows with OpenGL contexts, enumerate monitors and video modes as well as handle inputs such as keyboard, mouse, joystick, clipboard and time.

 GLFW provides a thin, multi-platform abstraction layer, primarily for applications whose sole graphics output is through the OpenGL API.
 While GLFW